Frequently asked questions¶

 Performance, state, and trajectory (the three indicators of change in productivity) are combined following a modified version of the good practice guidance developed by the UNCCD (in section SDG Indicator 15.3.1 of this manual a table is presented).
 Productivity, soil carbon, and land cover chance (the three sub-indicators of SDG 15.3.1) are combined using a “one out, all out” principle.
 In other words: if there is a decline in any of the three indicators at a particular pixel, then that pixel is mapped as being “degraded”.

-Why do I see areas improving (in green) or degrading (in red) after the final analysis when I know they are not?
+Why do I see areas the data says are improving or degrading when I know they are not?¶

 The final output should be interpreted as showing areas potentially degraded.
 The indicator of land degradation is based on changes in productivity, land cover and soil organic carbon.
 Several factor could lead to the identification of patterns of degradation which do not seem to correlate to what is happening on the ground, the date of analysis being a very important one.
 If the climatic conditions at the beginning of the analysis were particularly wet, for example, trends from that moment on could show significant decreases in primary productivity, and degradation.
 The user can use Trends.Earth to address some of this issues correcting by the effect of climate.
 The resolution of the data could potentially be another limitation.
 Trends.Earth by default uses global datasets which will not be the most relevant at all scales and geographies.
 A functionality to use local data will be added shortly.

-All of the sub-indicators are measuring vegetation using three different methods: how does this contribute to understanding and identifying land degradation?
+All of the sub-indicators are measuring vegetation: how does this contribute to understanding and identifying land degradation?¶

 Vegetation is a key component of most ecosystems, and serve as a good proxy for their overall functioning and health.
 The three subindicators used for SDG 15.3.1 measure different aspects of land cover, which do relate to vegetation.
 Primary productivity directly measures the change in amount of biomass present in one area, but it does not inform us if that change is positive or not (not all increases in plant biomass should be interpreted as improvement).
 Land cover fills that gap by interpreting the landscape from a thematic perspective looking at what was there before and what is there now.
 It does include vegetation, but also bare land, urban and water.
 Finally, the soil organic carbon indicator uses the land cover map to inform the changes in soil organic carbon over time.
 This method is not ideal, but given the current state of global soil science and surveying, there is consensus that it this point in time and globally, this is the best approach.